oknozor/blog/content/reverse-engineering-aoe2-part-1.md

 ### Getting help texts

-Going on with the chemistry example, here are the acual game data we are looking for :
+Going on with the chemistry example, here are the acual game data we are looking for:

 ![chemistry](../images/chemistry_techtree.png)